 your regular discussion section.

-Alternate quiz times this fall will be available on Monday, November 28th, at 9 am, 10 am, 11 am, and noon.
+This fall, alternate quizzes will be offered on Monday, December 3, at 9 am, 10 am, and 11 am.

-If you have any questions about the MATLAB quiz or the scheduling of alternate quiz times, please email the Senior MATLAB TA.
+If you have any questions about the MATLAB quiz or the alternate quiz times, please email the Senior MATLAB TA.

 If you have any suggestions or comments about the lab assignments, we'd love to hear from you.
 Also, if you encounter any mistakes or broken links, let us know.
 Send an email to the Senior MATLAB TA.